Epitome87/Modern-React-Bootcamp-Journey/README.md

 ## Section 33 - React Hooks Project

+### `Originally Started: 11/11/2021`

+Another section where I will be creating a project!
+It will be another full-CRUD Todo App.
+This one will use Material UI and be primarily a mobile version.

+(I am skipping this section for now, as going from a class-based Todo List to a functional / hook-based one is not substantial enough)

 ## Section 34 - Introducing the Context API

+### `Originally Started: 11/11/2021`

+### Where We Are Heading

+This section will cover:

+- Using Context without hooks (class-based component)
+- Using Context with hooks (useContext)
+- Using Context with hooks and reducers (Redux-like functionality)
+  - How's it compare to Redux?

+### What Even Is Context

+What's the point?

+- Solution to a common pain-point: Gets messy to share data with one component high up the tree to another many levels down

+Context

+- Context provides a way to pass data through the Component tree without having to pass props down manually at every level.
+- Can be used with or without Hooks

+When to Use Context

+- Context is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.

+Before You Use Context

+- Context is primarily used when some data needs to be accessible by _many_ components at different nesting levels.
+Apply it sparingly because it makes component reuse more difficult.
+- If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.

+Even though the React documentation warns against using Context too much, you can use useContext and useReducer to replace Redux.
+So there is some debate whether or not to use it sparingly or not!

+### Adding a Responsive Navbar to Our Context App

+(As this lesson and the project it builds throughout the rest of the section rely on information taught in the Colors project, I am taking a small detour away from the Context API)

 ## Section 35 - Using Context with Hooks